BaseSecrete/active_analytics/README.md

 end
 ```

-This is a basic `before_action`.
-In case you don't want to record all page views, simply define a `skip_before_action :record_page_view` in the relevant controller.
+In case you don't want to record all page views, because each application has sensitive URLs such as password reset and so on, simply define a `skip_before_action :record_page_view` in the relevant controller.

 Finally, just add the route to ActiveAnalytics dashboard at the desired endpoint:

 ```ruby
 mount ActiveAnalytics::Engine, at: "analytics"  # http://localhost:3000/analytics
 ```